isabella232/primetime.en/help/release-notes/home.md

 ## Fixes in TVSDK 3.12 Android

-Reference player Gradle version updated to 5.6.4 (November 2019 release).
+The release focused on updating Primetime Reference application’s gradle version to version 5.6.4.

 Check out for more information about the current released version for [Android](../release-notes/tvsdk-3x-android.md).